IND late with decision

 Appeal to court

-Has the IND still not decided on your application or objection within 2 weeks of receiving the notice of default?
-Then you can appeal to court directly.
-The court will set the final decision period for the IND to decide.
-Has the IND not decided within this period set by the judge?
-Then the IND will also get a periodic penalty from the court (judicial penalty).
+Has the IND failed to decide on your application or objection within 2 weeks of receiving the notice of default?
+Then you can appeal to court (in Dutch only).
+The court will then determine when the IND must still decide.
+If the IND has not decided within that set period, we will receive a periodic penalty from the court.
+This is a sum of money that the IND must pay you.